nextcloud/documentation/admin_manual/configuration/configuration_database.rst

 Database Configuration
 ======================

-Owncloud requires a database where administrative data will be held.
+ownCloud requires a database where administrative data will be held.
 Four different database types are currently supported, `MySQL <http://www.mysql.com/>`_, `MariaDB <https://mariadb.org/>`_, `SQLite <http://www.sqlite.org/>`_, and `PostgreSQL <http://www.postgresql.org/>`_.
 MySQL or MariaDB are the recommended database engines.
-By default SQLite is choosen because it is a file based database with the least administrative overhead.
+By default SQLite is chosen because it is a file based database with the least administrative overhead.

 .. note:: Because SQLite handles multiple users very badly SQLite is only recommended for single user ownCloud installations